socialhubio/socialhub-dev/docs/webhooks.md

 ## Verification

-Requests send to the configured WebHook will be signed with the secret using the SHA256 hashing algorithm.
+Requests sent to the configured WebHook will be signed with the secret using the SHA256 hashing algorithm.
 The signature allows a WebHook to ensure a request actually came from SocialHub and can be trusted.
 Signature related data is provided within the requests headers:
 - `X-SocialHub-Timestamp`: Request timestamp in milliseconds.